South Norwood Lake and Grounds: Norwood Sports Club

 The grounds are also home to the Norwood Sports Club.
 Founded in 1881 by Alfred Steer, the club leased 16 acres which included the lake and in 1888 a further 37 acres were leased from the Ecclesiastical Commissioners.
 At that point the club was the largest tennis club in the world with 54 courts.
-Faciliities then included bowls, tennis, cricket and golf as well as the lake.
+Facilities then included bowls, tennis, cricket and golf as well as the lake.
 The golf course was requisitioned during World War I and was damaged and fell into disuse thereafter.
 The grounds were used by British Dominion Insurance as a staff sports ground from 1920, before the original 16 acres were purchased by Croydon Council in 1931.
 The additional 37 acres were firstly leased in 1933 and subsequently purchased in 1936, by the council.
 The sports club leased most of the land until 1947 when 33.5 acres were relinquished.
 The grounds were opened fully to the public in 1969 but the club still retains some user rights.